tgarc19/CyberRat/README.md

     PS: I recommend creating a vm until we implement packages so you do not lose scope of the dependencies

 ### Step 2:
-    Run, If you have any questions look in the manual.
+    Run GUImain.py, If you have any questions look in the manual.

 ## Suggested Features: